-Unlike a standard fridge, a cooler allows you to serve directly from the case or use it as a convenient storage solution in a back room.
+Unlike a standard fridge, a commercial milk refrigerator allows you to serve directly from the case or use it as a convenient storage solution in a back room.
 It is also capable of keeping milk colder than a typical refrigerator, meaning it will last longer and reach its recipient in a more refreshing state.

-Many companies manufacture milk coolers, but only some supply such a product that’s truly built to last.
-Powers Equipment Company supplies milk coolers that will be in it for the long haul.
-Each cooler is energy efficient and quiet, while running completely with all copper tubing.
+Many companies manufacture commercial milk refrigerators, but only some supply such a product that’s truly built to last.
+Powers Equipment Company supplies commercial milk refrigerators that will be in it for the long haul.
+Each cooler is energy efficient and quiet while running completely with all copper tubing.
 Its easy-to-remove trays make it simple to clean so things stay safe and sanitary.
 You can also purchase an optional lock for security if necessary.

-When purchasing a milk coolers look for one that not only fits well with your storage options but also will stand the test of time.
+When purchasing a commercial milk refrigerator, look for one that not only fits well with your storage options but also will stand the test of time.
 Serving milk at inappropriate temperatures can lead to illness, which is the last thing any food-service business wants to have happened at their location.

 When you’re looking for a refrigeration system that will keep beverages at a safe and sanitary temperature, a milk cooler is incredibly helpful.